MatRoth/resquin/README.md

 ipsatized (within respondent) median over all responses \* ips_sd: the ipsatized (within respondent) standard deviation over all responses \*
 mahal: the mahalanobis distance of the respondent across all responses

-The respondents received data distribution indicators in a data frame.
-This data frame can be analyzed by itself, or added to the main data set.
-Respondents with `NA` values were removed from the calculation.
-You can exclude respondents which do not have a minimal amount of valid data (i.e. non-missing responses) (`min_valid_responses`) up to 1, which excludes all respondents with a single `NA`.